in-the-keyhole/khs-react-course/README.md

+##Installation

+Node.js is required, then..

+1. Clone project
+2. > npm start
+3. Browser should open on http://localhost:3000

+##React Documentation

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>